dennis-io/dennis-io/README.md

 # Hi 👋

 I'm a **`Cybersecurity Professional, CTF enthusiast and Coffee connoisseur`**.
-I maintain a blog and provide a comprehensive documentation at [neutronsec.com](neutronsec.com), where I share valuable insights, tutorials, and resources pertaining to cybersecurity.
+I maintain a blog and provide a comprehensive documentation at [neutronsec.com](neutronsec.com), where I share insights, tutorials, and resources pertaining to cybersecurity.

 ---